 Level of Evidence: Level III, retrospective comparative series.

 MacDonald, Ashlee; Houck, Jeff; and Baumhauer, Judith F., "Role of Patient-Reported Outcome Measures on Predicting Outcome of Bunion Surgery" (2020).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 91.